feklee/san/edges/README.md

 Assembly
 ========

+ 1. Scrape off oxide layer from stripped wires.

- 1. Crimp contact pins.
+ 2. Crimp contact pins.

- 2. Assemble.
+ 3. Assemble.
 The contact pins require some force to click into the connectors.

- 3. Crimp pipe to fix connectors.
+ 4. Crimp pipe to fix connectors.

     ![Finished edge](images/finished.jpg)